 1 Batch Vegan Enchilada Sauce

 - Peel and cube the sweet potato into small pieces.
-Cook in a pot with a bit of water on medium-high heat, or in a steamer for 5 minutes.
+Cook in a pot with some water on medium-high heat, or in a steamer for 5 minutes.
 Drain water and set aside.

-- Chop the onion and bell pepper, and mince the garlic.
+- Chop onion and bell pepper, then mince the garlic.

 - Heat the oil in a large pan over medium heat.
 Add the onion and cook for 3 minutes, until it starts to soften.

-- Add in the garlic and peppers and cook for another 3 minutes.
+- Add garlic and peppers and cook for another 3 minutes.

-- Add in the spices, the drained and rinsed black beans and the corn.
+- Add spices, drained and rinsed black beans and corn.
 Cook for 2-3 minutes.

-- Stir in the sweet potato.
-Take the pan off the heat and stir through the cilantro.
+- Stir in sweet potato.
+Take the pan off heat and stir in cilantro.